 Avoid spending wasted money at the same time as reducing your plastic consumption, free fresh water taps are located all over the city – essential for staying hydrated in the heat of the summer.
 Be sure to pack an eco-bottle to keep topped up on your city break!

 The lovely Katie from the Hostel Girl taught me this one.
 You know the shop that sells that large mountains of totally Instagrammable ‘Gelato’?
 Sorry to disappoint but it is not actually real traditional Gelato, be sure to look out for the parlours where the Gelato is not on display, but instead hidden under metal lids – this means it was made traditional and fresh that very day.

 Jump on a city tour

-Rome is big, so if you are on a limited time scale, be sure to book a city tour to maximise what you see during your visit to Rome.
+One of my top tips for visiting Rome is too realise just how big the city is, so if you are on a limited time scale, be sure to book a city tour to maximise what you see during your visit to Rome.
 Book on one run by a local for authenticity and to find out the hidden gems and secrets of the city, numerous people have recommended the Roman Guy tours to me, so head there first to see if any of the tours match your style.